jtdaugherty/brick/docs/guide.rst

 characters ("``|``") one column wide.
-The vertical border widget is designed to take up however many rows it was given, but rendering the box layout algorithm has to be careful about rendering such ``Greedy`` widgets because the won't leave room for anything else.
+The vertical border widget is designed to take up however many rows it was given, but rendering the box layout algorithm has to be careful about rendering such ``Greedy`` widgets because they won't leave room for anything else.
 Since the box widget cannot know the sizes of its sub-widgets until they are rendered, the ``Fixed`` widgets get rendered and their sizes are used to determine how much space is left for ``Greedy`` widgets.